1993neha/Fruit-matching-game/README.md

 A very interesting fruit matching game.

-## idear to make different app:
+## Idea to make different in this app:

-- Use other picture like letter or any emojes.
+- Use other pictures like letters or any emojes.
 - Modify user interface as per your ideas.
 - You can edit buttons.